 Control of non-qualified staff (section 43)

-If a non-solicitor has, for example, either been convicted of a criminal offence or been involved in a breach of our Principles relating to their involvement in a legal practice, this regulatory decision can be taken by us or the Solicitors Disciplinary Tribunal.
-It means that if a firm regulated by us wants to employ or remunerate this person, they must have our prior written permission.
+If a non-solicitor has, for example, either been convicted of a criminal offence or been involved in a breach of our our Standards and Regulations in connection with their involvement in a legal practice, this regulatory decision can be taken by us or the Solicitors Disciplinary Tribunal to control where and how they work.
+It means that if a firm regulated by us wants to employ or remunerate this person, they must first get our written permission.
 We may publish this decision.

 Approval of employment (S43)

-If a non-solicitor has a "control of non-qualified staff (section 43)" regulatory decision on their record, they need prior written permission from us before they can be employed or remunerated by a firm regulated by us.
+If a non-solicitor is subject to a "control of non-qualified staff (section 43)" order, they need our prior written permission before they can be employed or remunerated by a firm regulated by us.
 If we give this permission, we may publish an "approval of employment (section 43)" regulatory decision on their record.

 Not all regulatory decisions are published—read more about our approach to publication.